Badge of shame: Other meanings

 and the Zionists' Star of David, also co-opted for the Nazi version of the yellow badge, was subsequently featured prominently on the flag of Israel.

 Conversely, symbols intended to have positive connotations can have unintended consequences.
 After World War I, the U.S. War Department awarded gold chevrons to soldiers serving in the combat zones in Europe.
 The silver chevrons awarded for honorable domestic service in support of the war effort were instead considered a badge of shame by many recipients.

-In April 1945 the government of Czechoslovakia ordered the expropriation, denaturalisation and ensuing deportation of all Czechoslovaks of Magyar or German native language.
-In May 1945 Czechoslovaks of German native language had to wear white or yellow armbands with a capital N, for Němec (German), printed on.
-The armbands were to be worn on the outside clothes until finally, the government had deported all its citizens of German native language, by 1947.
+In April 1945 the government of Czechoslovakia ordered the expropriation, denaturalisation and ensuing deportation of all Germans and Hungarians.
+In May 1945 Germans had to wear white or yellow armbands with a capital N, for Němec (German), printed on.
+The armbands were to be worn on the outside clothes until finally, the government had deported all Germans, by 1947.

 More recently, in 2007, the Bangkok, Thailand police switched to punitive pink armbands adorned with the cute Hello Kitty cartoon character when the tartan armbands that had been intended to be worn as a badge of shame for minor infractions were instead treated as collectibles by offending officers forced to wear them, creating a perverse incentive.
 The revised scheme, however, was also soon abandoned.